Schema App JavaScript Page Impact Overview

 First Paint

-Highlight.js will not impact this metric, by loading the script async it will load in the background and not block other elements.
+By loading the script asynchronously it will load in the background and not block other elements.

 First Input Delay